What do lenders accept as collateral for loans?

 Lenders typically offer you less money than the value of the asset you’re putting up as collateral — usually between 50% and 90% — though it can be even lower depending on the lender and the type of asset you’re using.

-For example, if you’re using an investment portfolio as your collateral, in order to factor in the volatility of the investment, a lender might only offer you 50% of the value of the investments, just in case they lose value during the term of your loan.
+As a more realistic example, if you’re using an investment portfolio as your collateral, then because of the volatility of the investment, a lender might only offer you 50% of the value of the investments, just in case they lose value during the term of your loan.

 Benefits and drawbacks of using collateral to secure a loan